What is hate?

 Read more about how to report a hate crime under Help for Hate Crime Survivors.

 What legal authority does OAG have to protect District residents who have experienced discrimination or hate crimes?

 OAG fights discrimination and protects the civil rights of District residents through the District’s Human Rights Act (DCHRA), which outlaws discrimination in employment, housing, education, and public accommodations based on protected traits including race, religion, national origin, sexual orientation, gender identity or expression, and disability.
 In addition, OAG advocates for legislation to strengthen civil rights and antidiscrimination laws and engages in education outreach with the community so that residents know their rights.
 Learn more about illegal discrimination and how OAG is working to defend your civil rights.

 As to hate crimes, the United States Attorney’s Office is primarily responsible for prosecuting bias-motivated offenses committed by adults.
 OAG prosecutes juveniles who commit bias-motivated offenses in appropriate cases.
-Finally, OAG supports the passage of B23-0513―Hate Crime Civil Enforcement Clarification Amendment Act of 2019, which would authorize OAG to bring civil hate crimes charges against an individual who commits a designated act of bias.
+Finally, OAG supported the passage of B23-0513―Hate Crime Civil Enforcement Clarification Amendment Act of 2019, which now authorizes OAG to bring civil hate crimes charges against an individual who commits a designated act of bias.